 (2) Represents the aggregate grant date fair value of awards of restricted shares of Class I common stock calculated under the Financial Accounting Standard Board's Accounting Codification Topic 718 without taking into account estimated forfeitures.
-The number of shares awarded to each director was 8,931.043, which was determined by dividing \$100,000 by the then-current NAV of our Class I shares at the time of grant in August 2019.
-The directors had no other share awards outstanding as of December 31, 2019.
+The number of shares awarded to each of our independent directors was 9,304.836, which was determined by dividing \$100,000 by the then-current NAV of our Class I shares at the time of grant in August 2020.
+Such shares vest in August 2021.